 - Condensation Clue: Lavender draws an "RW + LB" heart on the window of Ron's train compartment.
 Hermione is pained when she sees it, the more so in that it's not clear to her that it's on the outside of the glass and wasn't drawn by Ron himself.

 - Converse with the Unconscious: Played with hilariously.
 When Ron is unconscious from a poisoning, Lavender Brown (who he had been dating) rushes to his bedside.
-She starts to call his name, which causes him to stir...and croak out Hermione's name.
-Cue Lavender running away in tears, while Hermione takes her place sitting by Ron.
+She starts to call his name, which causes him to stir... and croak out Hermione's name.
+Lavender runs off in furious tears, while Hermione takes her place sitting by Ron.
 After Ron recovers, he thinks that this was just a dream and has no idea why Lavender is angry with him.

 - Creepy Child: Tom Riddle, but especially so in the movie (which works really well, seeing it's the nephew of the guy who plays him as an adult!).
 A good example - in both the book and the movie Dumbledore sets Tom's collection of trophies he's stolen from the other orphans on fire to both show him he's not lying and (attempt to) teach him a lesson.
 Book Tom's reaction to a bonfire erupting in his room is awed shock and a bit of fake apology.
 Movie's Tom's reaction is an undeniably giddy smile. <shudder>